-Terry Gilliam is, to my mind, the most important fantasist in the movies, a magician whose finest work is the cinematic equivalent of a novel by William Kotzwinkle or E.L.
-Doctorow: Bracing, intelligent, exhilarating, lyrical.
+Terry Gilliam is, to my mind, the most important fantasist currently working in movies, a magician whose finest achievements are the cinematic equivalent of a novel by William Kotzwinkle or E.L.
+Doctorow: Bracing, intelligent, daring, exhilarating, lyrical.
 Dangerous.
 Although his most distinctive projects are, generally, those he initiated, and on whose screenplays he collaborated, he has occasionally been a most effective director-for-hire on other people’s movies.
 It is a perversity of the filmic gods that two of these, The Fisher King and 12 Monkeys, have been his biggest box-offices successes.
 Even odder, perhaps, the latter is one of his most artistically triumphant.

-Inspired, if not precisely based on, by Chris Marker’s short film La Jetée, 12 Monkeys posits a future bleaker and even less hopeful than that of Brazil, but with the possibility of, if not Eden or Utopia (much less Shangri-La) some form of human redemption.
+Inspired, if not precisely based on, Chris Marker’s short film La Jetée, 12 Monkeys (1966) posits a future bleaker and even less hopeful than that of Brazil, but with the possibility of, if not Eden or Utopia (much less Shangri-La) some form of human redemption.
 That concept, coupled with the question of relative madness, constitute essential Gilliam territory.
-Here, working from a profoundly logical script by David and Janet Peoples — and on what must, in the perennially bloated Hollywood of today, be considered an almost obscenely tiny budget — Gilliam fashioned a movie experience that is pretty much non pariel.
+Here, working from a profoundly logical script by David and Janet Peoples — and on what must, in the perennially bloated Hollywood of today, be considered an almost obscenely tiny budget — Gilliam fashioned a movie experience that is utterly non-pariel.

 To say more would be to spoil the experience for those who have not yet shared it, although like any work of complexity and vision, 12 Monkeys yields more layers, engenders more plangent emotion, with each new viewing.
-Aside from sheer image size, the thing that cannot, sadly, be replicated in the living room (or wherever it is people watch movies these days) is what, in the theater, was an elemental factor in appreciating the whole: The superb sound design which, when called for, located certain dialogue (real, imagined or ambivalent) above, behind, and around the spectator, a device whose uncertain eeriness placed us in Cole’s confused position as much as the unsettlingly grungy decor.
+Aside from sheer image size, the thing that cannot, sadly, be replicated in the living room (or wherever it is people watch movies these days) is what, in the theater, was an elemental factor in appreciating the whole: The superb sound design which, when called for, located certain dialogue (real, imagined or ambivalent) above, behind, and around the spectator, a device whose uncertain eeriness, as much as the unsettlingly grungy décor of the future, placed us in Cole’s own, confused position.

-Aside from the performances, and the Peoples’ exhilaratingly literate dialogue and refreshingly adult approach to character, incident and structure, what binds 12 Monkeys and holds its place in the memory is Gilliam’s unique and hauntingly original imagery.
-All of it, moreover, rigorously applied to, and in service of, the overall effect of the narrative, like Paul Buckmaster’s cunning use of the “Introduccion” to the Suite Punta del Este of Astor Piazzola and his own strategically recurrent, and achingly beautiful, violin theme, the striking cinematography of Roger Pratt and the brilliantly realized editing of Mike Audlsey.
+Aside from the performances, and the Peoples’ exhilaratingly literate dialogue and refreshingly adult approach to character, incident and structure, what binds 12 Monkeys, and holds it in memory, is Gilliam’s unique and hauntingly original imagery.
+All of it, moreover, rigorously applied to, and in service of, the overall effect of the narrative, like Paul Buckmaster’s cunning use of the “Introduccion” to the Suite Punta del Este of Astor Piazzola (and of his own strategically recurrent, and achingly beautiful, violin theme), the striking cinematography of Roger Pratt and the beautifully realized editing of Mike Audlsey.
 Gilliam’s control over, and use of, these and others of his materials is astonishing, particularly given the movie’s almost ridiculously reduced budget which, in an action franchise picture, would have otherwise merely accounted for its star’s salary.